 I think we will be flexible and do parts of our road trip with all these different forms of transport depending on where we are and what we want to do and see.

 ROUTE 1: UNITED STATES BORDER

 Our first route took us right around the United States starting in September in Miami-Florida, driving up the East Coast across the North reaching Seattle by mid-October.
 Then we’d make our way down the west coast to Los Angeles, drive cross-country down South to reach Miami by the end of November.
 We’d cover the North before cold weather hits and be in the South at the end of Fall, witnessing migrating birds from the North to South all over the country, amongst many other beautiful things.

 ROUTE 2: WESTERN LOOP (National Parks & Canyons) + EAST (Zig-zag North to South)

 Part 1: (6 Weeks) Start in Vancouver Canada in September, loop down South to Arizona to include amazing National Parks, Canyons and scenic drives, then west to Los Angelas and up the West Coast to Seattle.
 We’ll fly from Seattle to Chicago to start Part 2.

 Part 2: (6 Weeks) From Chicago, we’ll travel East to Niagara Falls then to Boston.
-From Boston, we’ll travel down South via the big cities, then head inland to Memphis and South as far as Houston, Texas.
-Well then head East to end the trip at Disney World Orlando and be out the country before Thanksgiving Weekend.
+From Boston, we’ll go down South via the big cities, then head inland to Memphis and South as far as Houston, Texas.
+Well then go East to end the trip at Disney World Orlando and be out of the country before Thanksgiving Weekend.